lohcoh/lohcoh-core/lohcoh-docs/Generator/LowkoderObjectSystem.md

 - Every LOS object has a dictionary of properties, indexed by the name of the property.
 - Every LOS object has an associated C# interface type that specifies properties.
 - A LOS object's type interface may only specify properties.
-- A LOS object's type interface properties may not be generic.
+- LOS properties may only return a LOS object, a value type, or an immutable object.
+	LOS does not attempt to track changes to non-LOS objects, and mutating non-LOS objects stored on LOS can have negative side-effects.
 - There is no way to create new LOS objects other than the ILosObject.New method.
 - This line...
 		root.New<Application>();